ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   | h :: t -> h :: append t b;;
 ```

 Can you see how it works?
+Notice that the memory for the second list is shared,
+but the first list is effectively copied.

 ### Higher-order functions